Clearview Regional High School: Athletics

 The wrestling team won the South Jersey Group III sectional title in 2014-2016 and won the Group III state championship in 2014 Ty Whalen won the NJSIAA 132-lb individual state wrestling tournament in 2021, becoming the fourth Clearview wrestler to win a state title.

-In 2016, the baseball team won the South Jersey Group IV sectional championship, defeating Millville Senior High School by a score of 3–0 in the tournament final.
+In 2016, the baseball team won the South Jersey Group IV sectional championship, defeating Millville High School by a score of 3–0 in the tournament final.

 The field hockey team won the South Jersey Group III state sectional championship in 2017 and 2019, and won the Group III state title in 2019, defeating runner-up Warren Hills Regional High School by a score of 2–1 in the championship game.

 Clearview participates in the South Jersey High School Ice Hockey League, a high school ice hockey league with 16 teams participating at the varsity level from South Jersey.
 The girls' soccer team were co-champions in the Tri-County Conference in 2004 and were champions in the 2008 and 2009 season.
 The girls also made appearances in the finals of the South Jersey state playoffs in 2005 and 2008.
 Clearview's golf team won the Tri-County Conference in 2008 and 2009.
 The football team went undefeated in the regular season in 1972 and 2006.
 The girls' varsity swim team won Tri-County Conference Championship titles in 2005, 2006, 2007, 2008 and 2010.